dnb-org/dnb-hugo-auditor/README.md

 {{- partialCached "ct/ct.html" . -}}
 ```

-## Add links.json with a list of all created URLs
+## Create a JSON file with list of all created URLs

 Add output type to `outputs` section in your config: